barncastle/BitsKit/README.md

 Bit fields are declared using the `[BitFieldAttribute]` attribute which describes their name, size, bit order and properties.
 Each attribute defines a new bit-field sequential from the previous.
 A backing field can have as many bit-fields as desired, limited only by field boundaries.

 **Notes:**
 - If the backing field is an integral type, the bit-field will be of the same type.
+Type Casting is supported via `FieldType`.
 - If the backing field is a memory type, the `FieldType` is required as it cannot be inferred.
 - If the backing field is `readonly` or represents a readonly type, the bit-field will also be readonly.